Diary of a Winter Commuter: Just Keep Pedaling

 If I can get where I’m going in this kind of weather we’re having this year, I take a certain pride in knowing that I refuse to be beaten.
 I am also humbled by the knowledge that had nature been just a bit more severe, she could have struck me down for good if she’d wanted.

-Just as I love watching someone melt down because they can’t get their personal technology to work, I also take some snarky pleasure when weather decides to get the last word in.
+Just as I love watching someone meltdown because they can’t get their personal technology to work, I also take some snarky pleasure when the weather decides to get the last word in.
 Human beings so often seem to think that they make up all of the rules in life or that their money or other possessions will always pull them through in uncertain times.
 Mother Nature doesn’t care who you are or what you have.
 She has the last word, yet everyone seems to kind of forget that.

 I could have stayed a bus rider indefinitely.
 I’m not ripping it; I did it for a couple of years and I firmly believe that the bus is usually a fine way to get around for most people.
 I eventually became more determined than ever to keep riding just because I kept telling myself that I could.

 But there are so many things that I can’t do.
 I can’t build or fix things.
 I was described as having a “spatial relationship disorder” by the hippie veterinarian I used to work for.
 I also have an attention span which tends to wane if I have to sit and listen to someone speak for more than about 10 minutes.
-I can ride my bike all year around however and depending on which study you read, it can save anywhere from 8-10 thousand dollars per year, not counting health benefits, etc. I believe it.
+I can ride my bike all year round however and depending on which study you read, it can save anywhere from 8-10 thousand dollars per year, not counting health benefits, etc. I believe it.

 When I get quizzed on it, I tell people that physically, anyone can do it.
 The barrier is almost entirely mental.
 It’s not at all impossible but it isn’t easy.
 The appeal for me is that almost no one even considers the idea of doing it.
 The very idea is laughed at and dismissed out-of-hand.